-People have access to health and other services to maintain their ongoing health and wellbeing.
-Information within people's electronic care files evidenced referrals and contact with various health professionals.
-We saw these referrals were made in a timely manner and whenever people's needs changed.
+People have access to health and other services to maintain their ongoing health and well-being.
+Information within people's care files showed referrals and contact with various health professionals.
+We saw these referrals were mostly made in a timely manner and whenever people's needs changed.
 We saw people looked healthy and receive the care and support to meet their personal outcomes.
-However, although personal plans reflected people's current needs we highlighted areas where staff were required to be more robust in the documenting of daily notes to ensure correct guidance is followed.
-We discussed some matters with management that would benefit from review which includes but not limited to; more detailed information regarding daily diet and fluid intake requirements.
-The manager told us this would be addressed immediately.
+However, personal plans do not always reflect people's current needs or evidence this due to gaps in recording.
+We discussed some matters with management that would benefit from review which includes but not limited to; more detailed information relating to personal preferences and what matters to them to be captured within the plan, fluid intake/targets and wound care regimes.
+The RI told us this would be addressed immediately.